JP-Portfolio/SOC-Automation-Lab/README.md

 ![Screenshot 2024-06-19 190336](https://github.com/JP-Portfolio/SOC-Automation-Lab/assets/167912526/30a9a380-3522-4518-981f-fc6be96eaff9)
 ![Screenshot 2024-06-19 190504](https://github.com/JP-Portfolio/SOC-Automation-Lab/assets/167912526/6d4ab627-b3c9-477f-b16e-9fb5ba6c2155)

 5. Create a custom rule to detect Mimikatz!!
-Locate the **local_rules.xml** file (all the custome rules are stored in this file) and add the following rule:
+Locate the **local_rules.xml** file (all the custom rules are stored in this file) and add the following rule:

 ![Screenshot 2024-06-19 191718](https://github.com/JP-Portfolio/SOC-Automation-Lab/assets/167912526/c64fae98-eb9e-4a6b-8115-5c92416f6791)
 ![Screenshot 2024-06-19 191343](https://github.com/JP-Portfolio/SOC-Automation-Lab/assets/167912526/06e6b8d9-eddc-48ec-9503-f6a0b17de200)

 _The **OriginalFileName** field is derived from the PE (Portable Executable) header of the file.
 This field is particularly useful for security monitoring and incident response, as it can help identify malicious processes even if they are masquerading as legitimate system processes by using the same process name.
-For example, if we change the the name of a Mimikatz executable to avoid detection, the OriginalFileName field still can help reveal the process’s true identity._
+For example, if we change the name of a Mimikatz executable to avoid detection, the OriginalFileName field can still help reveal the process’s true identity._

 6. Test the rule!!
 To see the effectiveness of rule I already change the executable name.